Haakh/Clipboardhealth/Ticket_Breakdown.md

 **Title**: Backend: Store Custom agent Id Attribute to DB

 **Description**:

 • Add a field `customAgentId` in the `Agents` Schema.

-• Add an API endpoint in the backend which accepts a new field `customAgentId` and `agent_id` and updates that agents data with new `customAgentId` value.
+• Add an API endpoint in the backend which accepts a new field `customAgentId` and `agent_id` and updates that agent's data with new `customAgentId` value.

 • return `true` on success

 • return `false` with error data object on failure.

 **Acceptance criteria**:

 • Both `customAgentId` and `agent_id` are required

 • An error is returned when either props is not provided.